 I see you and now we can see each other.

 To provide a starting place for inquiry, I’ve selected 8 Black designers from my ongoing research collection to complement the Swiss Grid project.
 These are a few of the known, more of the lesser known, pioneers and practitioners active during the rise of modern graphic design in the mid 20th.
-Sadly, no women are cited, at least for this period of time.

 Join our mailing list